Smertig/banana/master/_sources/api/tg/methods/send_sticker.rst.txt

    Unique identifier for the target chat or username of the target channel (in the format @channelusername)

+   .. cpp:member:: optional_t<integer_t> message_thread_id

+   Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

    .. cpp:member:: variant_t<input_file_t, string_t> sticker

    Sticker to send.
-Pass a file_id as String to send a file that exists on the Telegram servers (recommended), pass an HTTP URL as a String for Telegram to get a .WEBP file from the Internet, or upload a new one using multipart/form-data.
-More info on Sending Files »
+Pass a file_id as String to send a file that exists on the Telegram servers (recommended), pass an HTTP URL as a String for Telegram to get a .WEBP sticker from the Internet, or upload a new .WEBP or .TGS sticker using multipart/form-data.
+More information on Sending Files ».
+Video stickers can only be sent by a file_id.
+Animated stickers can't be sent via an HTTP URL.

+   .. cpp:member:: optional_t<string_t> emoji

+   Emoji associated with the sticker; only for just uploaded stickers

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.

-   .. cpp:member:: optional_t<integer_t> reply_to_message_id
+   .. cpp:member:: optional_t<boolean_t> protect_content

-   If the message is a reply, ID of the original message
+   Protects the contents of the sent message from forwarding and saving

-   .. cpp:member:: optional_t<boolean_t> allow_sending_without_reply
+   .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

-   Pass True, if the message should be sent even if the specified replied-to message is not found
+   Description of the message to reply to

    .. cpp:member:: optional_t<variant_t<inline_keyboard_markup_t, reply_keyboard_markup_t, reply_keyboard_remove_t, force_reply_t>> reply_markup